 Administrative overload is a long standing trend in schools.
 Research states that in the US, more than one-third of the time school leaders spend in school revolves around administrative tasks.
 This takes away from what school leaders are there to do - management, curriculum, and instructional strategies.
 Recommendations for reducing administrative stress include the following:

-School Administrator Training Programs: Programs focused on time management, constructive approaches to interpersonal conflict, stress management in a school environment and job enhancement have been proven to prepare staff and the principal to better deal with overload.
+Principal and School Administrator Training Programs: Programs focused on time management, constructive approaches to interpersonal conflict, stress management in a school environment and job enhancement have been proven to prepare staff and the principal to better deal with overload.

 Job Redesign to Reduce Stress: The following suggestions are offered for consideration by administrative teams to relieve overload stress: increase the shared administrative responsibilities between staff or contract them out; provide relief with additional support staff; and, encourage and organize retreats.

 Improving the School Climate: Develop open lines of communication and mutual trust among the students, faculty, and administration.
 This is a critical step toward creating a long-term humanistic school environment where the feelings of stress are minimized.